fablabnbg/inkscape-silhouette/Commands.md

 %n,x,y,d,t                           Hatching               (G)[t]  for n from 1 to 3
 %n,ra,rb,ta,tb,d,t                   Hatching                       for n from 11 to 13
 %n,dt,xa,ya,xb,yb,...;,xn,yn         Hatching                       for n from 21 to 23
-&p,q,r,                              Factor                 (G)  ??
+&p,q,r,                              Factor                 (G)  Specifies the magnification (All coordinates, lengths,
-(na,nb,...,nn                        User's Pattern         (G)[t]  Marked as a no-op (P[p,]xa,ya,[p,]xb,yb,...;[p,]xn,yn  User's Program Pattern (G)  Purpose unclear; coordinates are deltas )a,x,y,ra,rb,ta,tb,tc                Ellipse                (G)  Not clear what a means or why there are three
-                                         angles (possibly two for the limits of the arc and one for the rotation of the major axis??)
+                                         character sizes are multiplied by p/r or q/r but parameters of OFFSET, UR and LL commands are not affected) (na,nb,...,nn                        User's Pattern         (G)[t]  Marked as a no-op (P[p,]xa,ya,[p,]xb,yb,...;[p,]xn,yn  User's Program Pattern (G)  This command enables you to draw characters, symbols which are not in the character code charts (chart from Graphtec GP-GL manual may work) )a,x,y,ra,rb,ta,tb,tc                Ellipse                (G)  a describes how it moves to the start point - if a = 0 it moves the pen raised, if a = 1 it moves the pen lowered. ta and tb - initial and final angles. tc - angle between major axis and X-axis.
 * a,f[,n]                            Pen Acceleration&Force (G)[t] n is from 1 to 8, and so is probably the pen
                                          number; a is labeled as being from 1 to 3; and f from 1 to some value in the thirties depending on model.
-Seems to have been supplanted by TJ and FX /x,y,t;,                             Rotate                 (G)  Maybe gives center and angle of rotation of coordinate system?
-:                                    Clear                  (G)  In "Interface Control" section ;                                    Interface Clear        (G)  In "Interface Control" section =na,nb                               Term                   (G)  In "Interface Control" section, ??
+Seems to have been supplanted by TJ and FX /x,y,t;,                             Rotate                 (G)  Rotates coordination system :                                    Clear                  (G)  In "Interface Control" section ;                                    Interface Clear        (G)  In "Interface Control" section =na nb                               Term                   (G)  In "Interface Control" section, specifies the data terminator(s)
->xa,ya,...;xn,yn                     Clipping               (G)[t]  Unclear how coordinates are interpreted ?
+>xa,ya,...;xn,yn                     Clipping               (G)[t]  Coordinates are connected to closed line, making it possible
+                                         to plot only inside of it (last point is connected to the first one) ?
 Read Offset            (G)  In "Output Coordinates" section
 @                                    Read Status Word 2     (G)
-A                                    Alpha Reset            (G)  ??
+A                                    Alpha Reset            (G)  Returns the parameters of font, alpha scale, alpha space, alpha
+                                         rotate, alpha italic, label position, point mark to the values set at the initialization of the plotter
+Bl,                                  Line Scale             (G)  Specifies the pitch of broken lines (needed if non-0 line type
+                                         is used)
-Bl,                                  Line Scale             (G)  Meaning unclear BEn                                  <UNKNOWN>              Observed in Cameo 4 Pro capture BS sa,sb,sc,sd                       Buffer Size            (G)  Marked as a no-op BZ a,xa,ya,xb,yb,xc,yc,xd,yd[,d]     Bezier Curve           (G)[t]  Not clear what a or [,d] mean C                                    Call GIN               (G)  In "Output Coordinates" section, otherwise unclear Dxa,ya,xb,yb,...,xn,yn               Draw                   (G)[t]  Cuts from the current position to each
+BEn                                  <UNKNOWN>              Observed in Cameo 4 Pro capture BS sa,sb,sc,sd                       Buffer Size            (G)  Marked as a no-op BZ a,xa,ya,xb,yb,xc,yc,xd,yd[,d]     Bezier Curve           (G)[t]  Not clear what a or [,d] mean C                                    Call GIN               (G)  In "Output Coordinates" section, puts the plotter
-                                         of the given points in turn DPra,ta,tb,tb,...,rn,tn              Draw Polar             (G)[t]  Like Draw but with polar coordinates
+                                         in digitaztion mode, and outputs the coords and status (pen number and up/down) Dxa,ya,xb,yb,...,xn,yn               Draw                   (G)[t]  Cuts from the current position to each of the given points in turn DPra,ta,tb,tb,...,rn,tn              Draw Polar             (G)[t]  Like Draw but with polar coordinates